Public goods games on any population structure

-With the cooperation conditions obtained in \ref{sec_theory}, we can calculate the critical synergy factor for cooperation success in spatial PGGs on any given network structure.
+With the cooperation conditions obtained in \ref{sec_theory}, we can calculate the critical synergy factor for the success of cooperation in PGGs on any given network.
 Here, we present the calculation process for five examples: regular graphs, star graphs, hub-to-hub star graphs, $m$-hub star graphs, and fans.